 - Universities provide professional formal education for youth workers based on national occupational standards for youth workers.

 - The evaluation is done at the national level based on the guidelines developed in the frame of operational programmes following the adoption of the Youth Sector Development Plan 2021-2035 (Noortevaldkonna arengukava 2021-2035) by the Ministry of Education and Research and reported to the Government yearly.
-The local governments are responsible for the evaluation of the provision of youth work services; there are supporting mechanisms created by the Education and Youth Board) to support the evaluation.
-Youth organizations, youth clubs etc that are private NGOs are responsible for their internal evaluation mechanisms.
+The local governments are responsible for the evaluation of the provision of youth work services; there are supporting mechanisms created by the Education and Youth Board to support the evaluation.
+Youth organizations, youth clubs etc that are NGOs are responsible for their internal evaluation mechanisms.

-The public funding is available, however, it is difficult to show the number allocated to youth work providers to support their capacity in the field of social inclusion of young people specifically as the work with such ambitions can take various formats.
-Furthermore, as inclusitivity can be considered as a general aim of all youth work in Estonia.
+The public funding is available, however, it is difficult to specify the exact amounts allocated to youth work providers to support their capacity in the field of social inclusion of young people specifically as the work with such ambitions can take various formats.
+Furthermore, as inclusitivity can be considered as a general aim of youth work in Estonia.

-Professional formal education (BA or equivalent and MA level) is available for youth workers at two universities: Tallinn University and Tartu Univerisity, which is providing opportunities to study in Narva College and in Viljandi Cultural Academy.
+Professional formal education (BA or equivalent and MA level) is available for youth workers at two universities: Tallinn University and Tartu Univerisity, the latter providing opportunities to study in Narva College and in Viljandi Cultural Academy.

-To support capacities of youth work sector to work towards social inclusion of young people, there have been different programmes implemented on national level, both from the state budget as well as from the EU funds.
-For example there was a programme “Development of youth worker training” established by the Ministry of Education and Research with the funding from ESF and state budget for the years 2014-2020.
-Youth Agency in the Foundation Archimedes (starting from 01.01.2021 the Department of Youth Programs of the Agency of Erasmus+ and European Solidarity Corps) was responsible for implementing the programme.
-The programme provides training for youth workers, training for trainers, supports the development of training materials etc. As an example, a Handbook on Inclusive Youth Work (Kaasava noorsootöö käsiraamat)has been published in order to support the respective competences in youth field.
+To support capacities of youth work sector to work for social inclusion of young people, there have been different programmes implemented on national level, both from the state budget as well as from the EU funds.
+For example there was a programme “Development of youth worker training” established by the Ministry of Education and Research with the funding from European Social Fund and state budget for the years 2014-2020.
+The programme provided training for youth workers, training for trainers, supported the development of training materials etc. As an example, a Handbook on Inclusive Youth Work (Kaasava noorsootöö käsiraamat)has been published in order to support the respective competences in youth field.

-The public funding in addition to the programmes initiated by the Government and described in this chapter is available, however, it is difficult to show the number allocated to youth work providers to support their capacity in the field of social inclusion of young people specifically as the work with such ambitions can take various formats.
-Furthermore, as inclusitivity can be considered as a general aim of all youth work in Estonia.
+The public funding in addition to the programmes initiated by the Government and described in this chapter is available, however, it is difficult to specify the exact amounts allocated to youth work providers to support their capacity in the field of social inclusion of young people specifically as the work with such ambitions can take various formats.
+Furthermore, as inclusitivity can be considered as a general aim of youth work in Estonia.